 Login to the James White Library website (http://www.andrews.edu/library)

 Honors theses can be accessed online through the following:

-- Subject – Enter subject or topic using Library of Congress subject headings on the second box .
-In this way, you will get a list not only honors thesis but also books and other library materials related to the subject.
+- Subject: Enter subject or topic using Library of Congress subject headings on the second box .
+From the generated list, select an area of interest.

-- Author – If you know the author of the honors thesis, select “Author” on the first box and enter surname followed by first name of author, and click go.
-His or her honors thesis will show up.
+- Author: If you know the author of the Honors thesis, select “Author” on the first box and enter surname followed by first name of author, and click go.